XanaduAI/quantum-inspired-algorithms/README.rst

       # provided by m = 611 users for n = 9724 movies
       A = np.load('A_movies_small.npy')

-      # In this example we wan to reconstruct the full row of matrix A corresponding
+      # In this example we want to reconstruct the full row of matrix A corresponding
       # to a specific user (416 in this case) and use highest components of the
       # reconstructed row vector to recommend new movies
       user = 416